 - Spare light bulbs- tricky if you have LEDS but we carry a couple of random old bulbs just for show

-- Headlight deflectors as our UK headlamps are pointing the ‘wrong way' for European roads- like these from the AA
+- Headlight deflectors as our UK headlamps are pointing the ‘wrong way' for European roads-

 - Radar detectors are forbidden EVERYWHERE in Europe.